microcks/microcks.io/content/documentation/references/configuration/security-config.md

         internal-proxies: 172.16.0.0/12
 ```

-This configuration will initiaze a new `application-extra.properties` in the appropiate `ConfigMap`, allowing you to extend the `application.properties` with your
+This configuration will initiaze a new `application-extra.properties` in the appropriate `ConfigMap`, allowing you to extend the `application.properties` with your
 customizations.

 ### OAuth2/JWT configuration